akiranishii/rnaseq-pipeline/README.md

 The RNA-seq pipeline conducts three analyses in parallel.
 The first analysis uses STAR (v2.7.5a) for both the alignment and quantification procedures.
 The second analysis uses STAR (v2.7.5a) for alignment, then FeatureCounts for quantification.
 The final procedures uses Salmon (v0.11.30) for pseudoalignment.
 The result from the three analyses are compared after differential expression analysis is conducted.
 A more detailed outline of the RNA-seq pipeline can be viewed in the image below.

 <img width="823" alt="rnaseq" src="https://user-images.githubusercontent.com/62619033/179835069-b15add0e-0777-460c-a817-dff6d835d4be.png">

+## How to use the RNA-seq pipeline
+The RNA-seq pipelien

+### Access the Great Lakes Server (https://arc.umich.edu/greatlakes/user-guide/)

+1. Install the Cisco VPN client (https://its.umich.edu/enterprise/wifi-networks/vpn) and login using your level 1 password.
+You may need to fill out a form on the Great Lakes Server website to create an account if you do not have one already.
+2. Search “http://ssh uniqname@greatlakes.arc-ts.umich.edu" in the browser.
+3. It will navigate you to a log in page.
+Use your level 1 account to access it.
+4. Click files -> home directory.
+5. Click "GO TO" on the top bars, and type the path "/nfs/turbo/umms-macdouga/" into it.
+Click ok.
+6. Create a directory for yourself.
+Inside your directory, create a directory called "raw_data".
+7. Upload all of your raw RNA-seq files (.fastq) into the directory labeled "raw_data".